verge-io/docs/docs/knowledge-base/posts/vmware-backup-dr-guide.md

 **Example:** The entry: “*%m-%d-%Y:%H%M-sqlbackup*”, run on Jan 26, 2019 at 11AM produces a backup named “*01-26-2019:11:00-sqlbackup*”

 12. Select the desired **Backup Job Retention**; this is the amount of time to keep the backup.
 (Units that can be selected: Minutes,  Days (default), Hours, Years, Forever).

-> **Note:** After a backup is run, the expiration of individual Backup Job instances can be modified manually; backup job instances can also be manually deleted before the expiration date/time.
+!!! note "After a backup is run, the expiration of individual Backup Job instances can be modified manually; backup job instances can also be manually deleted before the expiration date/time."
-{.is-info}

 1. The **Quiesce Snapshots** option can be selected to invoke the VMWare quiesce feature **(Note: VMware Guest Tools required.)**  When this option is enabled, VMWare pauses running processes on the guest operating system so that the file system contents are in a known consistent state when the snapshot is taken; this process might include such operations as flushing dirty buffers from the Operating System’s in-memory cache to disk, or other application-specific tasks.
 Consult VMware documentation for more information about the quiesce feature.